2020 CS Budapest Trophy: Single skating

-Men and women competing in single skating performed their short programs on Thursday, 15 October.
+Men and women competing in single skating performed their short programs on 15 October.
 Lasting no more than 2 minutes 40 seconds, the short program had to include the following elements:

 For men: one double or triple Axel; one triple or quadruple jump; one jump combination consisting of a double jump and a triple jump, two triple jumps, or a quadruple jump and a double jump or triple jump; one flying spin; one camel spin or sit spin with a change of foot; one spin combination with a change of foot; and a step sequence using the full ice surface.

 For women: one double or triple Axel; one triple jump; one jump combination consisting of a double jump and a triple jump, or two triple jumps; one flying spin; one layback spin or sideways leaning spin without a change of foot; one spin combination with a change of foot; and one step sequence using the full ice surface.

-Men performed their free skates on Friday, 16 October, while women performed theirs on Saturday, 17 October.
-The free skate performance for both men and women could last no more than 4 minutes each, and had to include the following: seven jump elements, of which one had to be an Axel-type jump; three spins, of which one had to be a spin combination, one had to be a flying spin, and one had to be a spin with only one position; a step sequence; and a choreographic sequence.
+Men performed their free skates on 16 October, while women performed theirs on 17 October.
+The free skate for both men and women could last no more than 4 minutes each, and had to include the following: seven jump elements, of which one had to be an Axel-type jump; three spins, of which one had to be a spin combination, one had to be a flying spin, and one had to be a spin with only one position; a step sequence; and a choreographic sequence.

 Ice dance

-Couples competing in ice dance performed their rhythm dances on Friday, 16 October.
+Couples competing in ice dance performed their rhythm dances on 16 October.
 Lasting no more than 2 minutes 50 seconds, the required theme of the rhythm dance this season was music from musicals or operettas, from any of the following rhythms: quickstep, blues, march, polka, foxtrot, swing, Charleston, or waltz.
 The required pattern dance element was the Finnstep.
 The rhythm dance had to include the following elements: one section of the Finnstep skated to either the quickstep, Charleston, or swing; one pattern dance type step sequence, one pattern dance in hold or not touching, one short lift, and one set of sequential twizzles.

-Couples performed their free dances on Saturday, 17 October.
+Couples performed their free dances on 17 October.
 The free dance performance could last no longer than 4 minutes, and had to include the following: three short lifts or one short lift and one combination lift, one dance spin, one set of synchronized twizzles, one step sequence in hold, one step sequence while on one skate and not touching, and three choreographic elements.